 Q: What are the risk factors for malignant mesothelioma?

 A: Certain factors can make a person more likely to get this type of cancer than another person.
 These are called risk factors.
-Just because a person has one or more risk factors does not mean he or she will get malignant mesothelioma.
-In fact, a person can have all of the risk factors and still not get the disease.
-On the other hand, a person may have no risk factors and get malignant mesothelioma.
+Just because a person has one or more risk factors does not mean he or she will get the cancer.
+In fact, a person can have many risk factors and still not get the disease.
+On the other hand, a person may have few or no risk factors and get malignant mesothelioma.
 Here are some things that may put a person at risk for this cancer:

 Exposure to asbestos.
 The main risk factor for this cancer is contact with asbestos.
-People who have worked with asbestos include miners, factory workers, construction workers, insulation manufacturers and installers, ship construction workers, railroad and automotive workers, and those in other asbestos-related fields.
+People who have worked with asbestos include miners, factory workers, construction workers, and insulation manufacturers and installers.
+They also include ship construction workers, railroad and automotive workers, and those in other asbestos-related fields.
 Family members of these workers could also be exposed to asbestos if it comes home on clothing.

-Past radiation treatment.
-A small number of people with this cancer, especially those with the cancer in the chest, have had radiation for cancer of the lymph glands in the chest.
+Past radiation exposure.
+A small number of people with this cancer, especially those with the cancer in the chest, have had radiation for cancer in the chest.
 Up until the 1950s, healthcare providers sometimes gave people a radiocontrast material called Thorotrast to help see things better on X-rays.
 This was found to increase the risk of some cancers (including mesothelioma), so its use was stopped.

 Age.
 Most people who get this disease are older than 65.